 A short co-ax lead featuring a screw on co-ax connection will be present behind the Blue mains inlet connector.
 A co-ax cable will be fitted and connected within the motorhome, from the back of this connection, to the primary TV position within the motorhome.
-At the same time, further co-ax cable or cables will be fitted which route from a likely TV aerial position (i.e. within the wardrobe) to each of the TV positions within the motorhomes.
+At the same time, further co-ax cable or cables will be fitted which route from the TV aerial position (i.e. within the wardrobe) to each of the TV positions within the motorhomes.

 The primary TV position will feature a socket marked 12v, TV, and SAT.
-The co-ax from the external connection point will route to the socket output marked SAT, whilst the co-ax from the wardrobe or similar will route to the socket output marked TV.
-At any secondary TV positions, if present, the co-ax from the wardrobe will route to the socket output marked TV.
+The co-ax from the external connection point will route to the socket output marked SAT, whilst the co-ax from the TV aerial will route to the socket output marked TV.
+At any secondary TV positions (if present) co-ax from the TV aerial will be fitted, and routed to the socket output marked TV.

 An external TV aerial or site TV feed can be connected to the external connection point; signals from that connection will then be available at the primary TV position within the motorhome.
-As the connections are of the screw-on type, it is also possible to use this co-ax to route from an externally mounted satellite dish, to a satellite receiver.
+As the connections are of the screw-on type, it is also possible to use this co-ax to route from an external satellite dish, for instance a tripod mounted dish, to a satellite receiver.